chef/chef-oss-practices/README.md

-# Chef Software Communities
+# Chef Software Open Source Communities

-Welcome to the Chef Software OSS communities!
+Welcome to the Chef Software Open Source communities!

 This is a starting point for contributing to all of Chef's software and a wonderful spot for information on how to join in on the fun.